davinkevin/AngularStompDK/README.md

     ])
 ```

-Configure the ngStomp to connect to your web-socket system :
+Configure the ngStomp module to connect to your web-socket system :

 ```js
     angular.module('myApp')